7. Functionsï

 Important

-The last expression evaluated in a curly-braces delimited block will be considered its the output value.
+The last expression evaluated in a curly-braces delimited block will be considered its output value.

 x <- {